 {\bf SPML-X characters. } For human-like SMPL-X \cite{DBLP:conf/cvpr/PavlakosCGBOTB19} characters, we sample human motions from large-scale motion capture datasets~\cite{DBLP:conf/iccv/MahmoodGTPB19}.
 To enhance motion diversity, we sample based on motion annotations from~\cite{punnakkal2021babel}, following the approach of Bedlam~\cite{bedlam}.

-{\bf Anime characters. } Conversely, anime character assets can have diverse skeleton lengths.
-We utilize the automatic re-targeting software Rokoko to transfer existing motions to the anime character assets.
+{\bf Anime characters. } Conversely, anime character assets could have diverse skeleton lengths.
+We utilize the re-targeting software~\cite{rokoko} to transfer existing motions to the anime character assets.
 The clothing and hair are treated as part of the body, so their motion is also determined by source motions.
-The illustration of transferring motion to anime assets is shown in Fig.~\ref{fig:asset}.